IP Guidance

 Divisional Applications

 A patent application that contains two or more inventions can be divided into one or more patent applications.
-The divisional application is entitled to the benefit of the parent application.
+The divisional application is entitled to claim the benefit of the parent application.
 The two major requirements for a valid divisional patent application are as follows:

 New claims without introducing new matter